 Based on these Global Health track courses, students will gain the following competencies:

-Apply global health concepts, theories, principles, and monitoring and evaluation techniques to effectively address global health programs, policies, and outcomes.
+Apply global principles, and monitoring and evaluation techniques to strengthen global health strategies and outcomes.

-Demonstrate an understanding of, and an ability to resolve common ethical issues and challenges that arise in working within diverse economic, political and socio-cultural contexts to address global health issues.
+Resolve common challenges that arise in working within diverse economic, political and socio-cultural contexts to address global health issues.